Prit04/RHUL-Final-Year-Project/diary.md

 ### 14/10/2024

 I have created placeholder menu screens such as the main menu, game screen, and the options menu.
 I have partially scripted the menu buttons to be connected to each screen when they are pressed.
+I am facing an error while getting the buttons to correspond to their appropriate screen, the change_Screen functions.